studian/SDC_Term2_HW05_MPC-Project/writeup_template.md

 ### Timestep and Elapsed Duration( N, dt)

-N is the number of timesteps in the horizon. dt is how much time elapses between actuations.
-They are hyperparameters and T(N*dt) should be as large as possible, while dt should be as small as possible.
+* N is the number of timesteps in the horizon. dt is how much time elapses between actuations.
+* They are hyperparameters and T(N*dt) should be as large as possible, while dt should be as small as possible.
-To find the appropriate value for N and dt, I tested several values(e.g. N = 7, 10, 15, 20 and corresponding dt value).
-In my model, N = 10, dt = 0.1 were best values.
+* To find the appropriate value for N and dt, I tested several values(e.g. N = 7, 10, 15, 20 and corresponding dt value).
+* In my model, N = 10, dt = 0.1 were best values.

 ### fitting waypoints & latency

-The waypoints of the road are given in the global coordinate.
-So we need to convert it to the vehicle coordinate.
-After that, the waypoints are fitted with a 3rd order polynomial.
+* The waypoints of the road are given in the global coordinate.
+* So I need to convert it to the vehicle coordinate.
+* After that, the waypoints are fitted with a 3rd order polynomial.

 ```
 for (int i = 0; i < ptsx.size(); ++i) {